MCDReforged/MCDReforged/readme.md

 The specific parser for different type of server.
 Available options:

-- `vanilla_parser`: for Vanilla / Carpet / Fabric server
+- `vanilla_parser`: For Vanilla / Carpet / Fabric server
-- `paper_parser`: for Bukkit / Spiogt / Paper server
+- `bukkit_parser`: For Bukkit / Spiogt server with Minecraft version below 1.14, and Paper server in all version
+- `bukkit_parser14`: For Bukkit / Spiogt server with Minecraft version 1.14 and above
-- `bungeecord_parser`: for Bungeecord.
+- `bungeecord_parser`: For Bungeecord.
 Please add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command for MCDR support.
 From [here](https://www.spigotmc.org/wiki/start-up-parameters/)
-- `waterfall_parser`: for Waterfall server
+- `waterfall_parser`: For Waterfall server

 ### encoding